Campz/Campz/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; I'm a software developer.\
-🎓 &nbsp;I'm currently studying Computer Engineering at CEFET-MG (2018-2023).\
+🎓 &nbsp;I'm currently studying Computer Engineering at CEFET-MG (2018-Present).\
 🌱 &nbsp;I'm learning about Node.js, Angular e GraphQL.\
-✍️ &nbsp;In my free time, I play guitar, football and play games.\
+✍️ &nbsp;In my free time, I play guitar, games and volleyball.\
 ✉️ &nbsp;You can email me at rafacampz00@gmail.com.
 I'll try to respond as soon as possible!\

 ### 🛠 &nbsp;Tech Stack